kognifai/IoT/README.md

 # IoT_Documentation
-Documentation on Kongifai Edge and IoT
+To Get Started with IoT Documentation on Kongifai Edge and IoT, go to